iterum-provenance/demo/readme.md

 ```
 iterum data status
 ```
-To commit this version, and upload the files, run:
+If you are satisfied with the files staged for commit, you can commit this version, and upload the files.
+For this, run:
 ```
 iterum data commit "10-cats" "Added 10 cats"
 ```